Everyone is on edge, even those of us who aren't leaving the house. I understand that tempers are flaring, but this kind of behavior is outrageous.

 Once again, I turn off the TV and remind myself that this virus does not discriminate against people... but people do.
 Sadly there are a lot of people out there, who seem to be more evil than this virus!

 This was not what I wanted to see on the news this morning.

 Five weeks ago, Don and I spent a few days in Louisiana.
-A month is long enough that I'm not scared for ourselves.
-But I'm feeling sad and scared for every single person we saw on our trip.
+Enough time has passed, so I'm not scared for ourselves.
+But, I'm feeling sad and scared for every single person we saw on our trip.

-We were there, the weekend before Fat Tuesday.
+We were there on the weekend before Fat Tuesday.
 Coronavirus was in the news, but it was all distant.
 Italy had just halted Carnival in Venice, but we were in New Orleans.
 There was no U.S. social distancing happening on February 22.

 The news is now telling us that Mardi Gras played a huge part in spreading the virus.
 That's scary.
 But we had no clue at the time.

-We are fine, but I am so very worried for my brother and his wife, who live there.
+Today we're told, that there was more flying from those festive floats than colorful beads.
+Ugh.
+We're home and safe, but I worry for my brother and his wife, who live there.
 At least they're able to work from home.
 They're cautious and have the means to get help if needed.
-I worry for them, but I worry for all the people in Nola.
+I worry for them, but also for all the people in Nola.
 The musicians, the artists, the restaurant workers and hotel employees.
 Such a special place, with history like no other U.S. city.
 This makes me so sad.

 The neighborhood has been so still.
 Families are staying inside, adjusting to work at home and online schooling.
 I can't even imagine how difficult it must be for families, figuring this out.

 Even on weekends I see so few kids or adults out in yards.
 It's as if everyone is pacing inside, trying to figure out what the rules are.

 So today, when I thought heard the sound of an ice cream truck, I thought maybe my ears were ringing from worry.
 First I heard the dreamlike music of Greensleeves, far in the distance.
 Christmas music in March?